Introduction: Aging in America

 If you want to stay in your home as long as possible in your older years, it’s important to have a strategy in place that will address your changing needs as you age.
+It’s essential to complete the renovations before they’re required.
+Waiting too long is the mistake most seniors make.
 Read on to get all the tips, tricks, and ideas you need for the ultimate guide to aging in place.

 While there are many things to consider when it comes to aging in place, nothing is more important than retrofitting your home to suit your future needs.
 What that means can vary widely, depending on your home’s layout and your personal needs and preferences.
-There are, however, a few common adjustments, improvements, and modifications you should consider when thinking about home projects to increase accessibility and assist your plans for aging in place:
+There are, however, a few common home renovations, adjustments, improvements, and modifications you should consider when thinking about home projects to increase accessibility, prevent falls, and assist your plans for aging in place:

 - Replace doorknobs with door lever pulls